 One of the biggest contributors?
 Plastic bottles.
-In the U.S. alone, it is estimated that we use 1,500 plastic water bottles every second, and more often than not, they’re not recycled — only one out of six of every plastic bottles purchased is recycled, which means that five are thrown away ending up in landfills or the oceans.
+In the U.S. alone, it is estimated that we use 1,500 plastic water bottles every second.
+And more often than not, they’re not recycled — only one out of six of every plastic bottles purchased is recycled, which means that five are thrown away ending up in landfills or the oceans.

 Marine life can ingest a lot of the small plastic pieces — it is estimated that fish in the North Pacific ingest 12,000 to 24,000 tons of plastic each year; and that 60 percent of all seabird species have eaten pieces of plastic, with that number predicted to increase to 99 percent by 2050.
-And ingesting that plastic doesn’t just kill marine life, but it also poisons our food chain.
+And ingesting that plastic doesn’t just kill marine life, it also poisons our food chain.

-That is largely why Riz Smith and Ali Murrell, founders of Riz Boardshorts, have made it their mission to develop board shorts that are made entirely out of recycled ocean plastics — from the lining to the cord and zipper.
+That is largely why Riz Smith and Ali Murrell, founders of Riz Boardshorts, have made it their mission to develop board shorts that are made entirely out of recycled ocean plastics — from the lining, to the cord and zipper.
 Today their shorts are made from 100% recycled and recyclable materials, but the company is working with fabric manufacturers and other brands to figure out how they can create shorts not just from recycled fabrics, but made entirely from recycled ocean plastics.

 And their shorts are made to last, which means less waste on the backend of their lifecycle.
-But when you finally are ready for a new pair, the company encourages its customers to Rizcycle.
+And when you finally are ready for a new pair, the company encourages its customers to Rizcycle.
 Through their Rizcycle program, the company hopes to create a perpetual loop that can transform old swimwear into beautiful new products by allowing customers to return their old shorts for a 25% discount on their next pair.